dladd/pyFormex/sphinx/tutorial.rst

 structured like this::

    F = Formex([[[0.,0.],[0.,1.]], [[0.,1.],[1.,1.]], [[1.,1.],[1.,0.]], [[1.,0.],[0.,0.]]])
-   draw(F,clear=True)
+   draw(F,color=blue,clear=True)

-Try it, and you will see an image identical to :ref:`fig:square`.
+Try it, and you will see an image identical to the earlier figure :ref:`fig:square`.
-But the geometry it represents is quite different: now it is just four straight lines while it was a square plane surface in the former case.
+But now this image represents four straight lines, while the same image formerly represented a square plane surface.

 .. warning:: When modeling geometry, always be aware that what you think you see is not necessarily what it really is!

-We added a ``clear=True`` option to the draw statement, to clear the screen before drawing.
-Indeed, by default the pyFormex draw statement does not clear the screen but just adds to what was already drawn.
+The ``clear=True`` option in the draw statement makes sure the screen is cleared before drawing.
+By default the pyFormex draw statement does not clear the screen but just adds to what was already drawn.
 You can make the ``clear=True`` option the default from the :menuselection:`Viewport --> Drawing Options` menu.
-Make ``clear=True`` a default drawing option before continuing.
+Do this now before continuing.

 Changing the rendering mode, the perspective and the viewpoint can often help you to find out what the image is really representing.